Only 17,000 housing units delivered under Naya Pakistan initiative

 ISLAMABAD: Only 17,000 housing units have so far been delivered across the country under the Naya Pakistan housing initiative of the previous government.

 The number of housing units delivered so far is not even one percent of what was promised by the former government -- five million housing units.
-Interestingly, the Naya Pakistan Housing and Development Authority, which was made to realise this dream by the former government, has not yet delivered a single housing unit to anyone by itself.
+Interestingly, the Naya Pakistan Housing and Development Authority has not yet delivered a single housing unit by itself.

 Approximately, around 59,000 housing units are under construction in different parts of the country, out of which almost 20,000 housing units have been completed so far, data shared by the spokesperson of NAPHDA revealed.